Our blogs

 Home Practice

-Please read out loud to somebody every night for 20 minutes and talk about what you have read.
+Read out loud to somebody every day for 20 minutes.
+Talk about what you have read.

 Spellings